-ON THIS PAGE: You will learn about the different ways doctors treat people with a carcinoid tumor.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a GI tract NET.
+Use the menu to see other pages.

-This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of tumor.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Your doctor can help you review all of your treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+This section explains the types of treatments that are the standard of care for a GI tract NET.
+“Standard of care” means the best treatments known.
+When making treatment plan decisions, you are also encouraged to consider clinical trials as an option.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Clinical trials are an option to consider for treatment and care for all stages of cancer.
+Your doctor can help you consider all your treatment options.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 Local excision.
-During this operation, the surgeon removes the primary tumor and a margin of healthy tissue around the primary location.
-Most localized tumors can be surgically removed through a skin incision, but a rectal carcinoid tumor may be removed through the anus.
-Other gastrointestinal carcinoid tumors can sometimes be removed using an endoscope (see the Diagnosis section).
+During this operation, the surgeon removes the tumor and some surrounding healthy tissue.
+Most localized tumors can be surgically removed through a skin incision, but a rectal NET may be removed through the anus.
+Other GI tract NETs can sometimes be removed using an endoscope (see Diagnosis).

 Segmental colon resection or hemicolectomy.
-During this surgery, one-third to one-half of the colon, as well as nearby blood vessels and lymph nodes, are removed.
+This surgery removes one-third to one-half of the colon, including nearby blood vessels and lymph nodes.

 Low anterior resection.
 During this surgery, a portion of the upper part of the rectum is removed.